Login

 Please be aware that Spaniards follow a very particular routine in terms of their daily meals, and this is often strictly enforced by restaurant opening hours, especially in small towns!

 You can expect restaurants to be open for lunch from approximately 1:30pm – 4pm.
-Many places will offer a menú del día: a set menu with 2/3 options for each course, and usually including a drink and bread.
+Many places will offer a menú del día: a set menu with 2/3 options for each course, usually including a drink, bread and dessert or coffee.
 Remember that lunch is the main meal of the day in Spain.

 Dinnertime in Spain is any time from 8pm onwards.
 Dinner in Spain is typically a lighter meal.